 - Creating a COVID-19 task force

 - Informing workspace planning

 These areas represent a starting point and not an exhaustive list.
-Since all of these details vary based on your organisation.
-Please use this blog post for informational purposes only.
+Since all of these details vary based on your organization, please use this blog post for informational purposes only.
 For detailed solutions on how to reopen your workplace safely and efficiently, explore Work.com by Salesforce.

 1. Create a COVID-19 task force, backed by data

 Reopening is a cross-functional effort.
-Organisations are instituting centralised, dedicated COVID-19 task forces – made up of a variety of people with a diverse set of skills and perspectives – to manage details like workplace logistics and employee communications.
-In Salesforce’s guide, How to Reopen Your Business, Elizabeth Pinkham, EVP of Global Real Estate at Salesforce, noted the importance of having this group represent your workforce as a whole.
+Organizations are instituting centralized, assigned COVID-19 task forces—made up of a variety of people with a diverse set of skills and perspectives—to manage details like workplace logistics and employee communications.
+In Salesforce’s guide, How to Reopen Your Business, Elizabeth Pinkham, EVP of Global Real Estate at Salesforce noted the importance of having this group represent your workforce as a whole.

 All of these stakeholders work with different data points to inform their perspectives.
 For example, health and safety teams might monitor regional policy data, procurement might use data to inform any new equipment purchases, like panels between desks, while IT might work with workplace teams to determine how to replace existing equipment like phones or headsets.

 Creating a dedicated team is a foundational step in a reopening strategy, because data is only useful when people can provide context and take action.

 2. Track regional policy data to inform reopening